SuperGSeg: Open-Vocabulary 3D Segmentation with Structured Super-Gaussians: Additional Ablation Studies

-As shown in \tableautorefname~\ref{tab:s_k}, these two parameters are highly scene-specific, with the optimal number of Super-Gaussians $s$ and neighbors $k$ varying across different scenes.
-Notably, for fair comparisons, we use the same parameter values, $s=1000$ and $k=3$, for all scenes.
+As shown in \tableautorefname~\ref{tab:s_k}, these two parameters are highly scene-specific, with the optimal number of \acrshort{superg}s $S$ and neighbors $k$ varying across different scenes.
+Notably, for fair comparisons, we use the same parameter values, $S=1000$ and $k=3$, for all scenes.
 This parameter choice achieves optimal performance on average.